Aryeh Har-Even

 Rock ’n’ Moses

-an opera-musical by Aryeh Har-Even
+an opera by Aryeh Har-Even

 SNAPSHOT